What does El Paso Electric do to manage a major storm?

 Most likely, the answer is trees.
 If you live in an older neighborhood, with big trees, you’re more likely to experience outages AND momentary interruptions in service due to fallen trees and branches blowing into electrical lines.
 If there are no trees in the area, then this issue should be reported to EPE so that we can send someone out to investigate.

 How do I search for open jobs?

 All open jobs are displayed through the “Career Opportunities” link.
 Open positions are updated as they become available.
 Please check the website frequently for changes.

-When you find a job that matches your experience, education, and talents, click the on the job title and press the “Submit Resume” button.
+When you find a job that matches your experience, education, and talents, click the on the job title and press the “Apply Now” button.
 If you are interested in more than one position, be sure to submit your resume for each separate position.